6 reasons to choose React Native for your next cross-platform build

 1.Serves as a true WEB to Mobile Gateway

-At least at EBS, our rudimentary web applications are built on ReactJS, VueJS or MEAN stack.
-Since most of the JS paradigms used by the above-mentioned stack are supported by RN, porting a web application to a mobile one is less painful and slashes debugging in half, especially when you get two mobile builds with only 20% of native code involved.
+At least at EBS, our rudimentary web applications run on ReactJS, VueJS or MEAN stack.
+Most of the JS paradigms power the above-mentioned stack match RNs’ support sheet.
+That means, porting a web application to a mobile one becomes less painful and slashes debugging in half.
+Especially when two mobile builds emerge with only 20% of native coding.

 2.Easy to learn and deploy across React Web teams